Learn about student exhibition opportunities.

 For Hawaiʻi students grades 7-12, ages 13 and up

-The 2023 exhibit, displaying original award-winning artwork from the competition, will still open at the Hawaiʻi State Art Museum (HiSAM), March 11 – May 6, 2023.
+The 2025 exhibit, displaying original Gold Key award-winning artwork from the competition, will be open at Capitol Modern (Hawaiʻi State Art Museum), dates to be announced.

 Learn more about how to enter on the Scholastic Art & Writing Awards website.